FuelRats/pipsqueak3/CONTRIBUTING.md

 Bad:  ``[Suggestion|Kudos] This is great, but...``

-## Pull request labels
+## Pull Request Labels
 Labels may be applied to your pull requests, for the purposes of organization and / or overall status.

 |       label       |                         Explanation                          |
 | ----------------- | ------------------------------------------------------------ |
-Awaiting changes    | is on hold until requested changes have been effected Bug Fix             | fixes some bug
+Awaiting changes    | On hold until requested changes have been effected Bug Fix             | Fixes a bug
-CI change           | reconfigures the CI environment Consensus required  | requires the consensus of all core contributors Dependency change   | modifies the dependencies Documentation       | only effects documentation Feature             | adds a new feature
+CI change           | Modifies the configuration of Continuous Integration Dependency change   | Modifies the dependencies Documentation       | Only effects documentation Feature             | Adds a new feature
-Refactor            | refactors something
+Refactor            | Refactors something
-Linting             | adjusts the linting configurations Policy change       | modifies the contributing policies
+Linting             | Adjusts the linting configurations Policy change       | Modifies the contributing policies Team decision       | Requires the consensus of all core contributors

 ## Testing